slothbear/constellette/README.md

 already sent in my orders, this number gives me a rough idea of when the next turn might run.
 If I haven't sent in my orders and the number reaches 1, I know the turn is waiting for me.
-There's no legal requirement to finish the turn before the due date, but I like this motivation.
+There's no legal requirement to finish the turn before the due date, but I like the motivation.

-I thought about making an iPhone widget to show the game status.
-I might still make an app, but there are already apps that can display the information in a widget.

 ## HTTPWidget operation